respondcreate/django-versatileimagefield/README.md

 > ### NOTE ###
 > Using the `url` attribute on Sizers is optional in templates.
 Why?
 All Sizers return an instance of `versatileimagefield.datastructures.sizedimage.SizedImageInstance` which provides the sized image's URL via the `__unicode__()` method (which django's templating engine looks for when it is asked to render class instances directly).

-### Writing Custom Sizers & Filters ###
+### Writing Custom Sizers and Filters ###

-It's quick and easy to create new Sizers & Filters for use on your project's `VersatileImageField` fields or modify already-registered Sizers & Filters.
+It's quick and easy to create new Sizers and Filters for use on your project's `VersatileImageField` fields or modify already-registered Sizers and Filters.

-Both Sizers & Filters subclass from `versatileimagefield.datastructures.base.ProcessedImage` which provides a [preprocessing API]](#the-preprocessing-api) as well as all the business logic necessary to retrieve and save images.
+Both Sizers and Filters subclass from `versatileimagefield.datastructures.base.ProcessedImage` which provides a [preprocessing API]](#the-preprocessing-api) as well as all the business logic necessary to retrieve and save images.

 The 'meat' of each Sizer & Filter – a.k.a what actually modifies the original image – takes place within the `process_image` method which all subclasses must define (not doing so will raise a `NotImplementedError`).
 Sizers and Filters expect slightly different keyword arguments (Sizers required `width` and `height`, for example) see below for specifics: